webbananaunite/Signaling/README.md

 - $ pod install
 - Open your app.xcworkspace created by pod.

-## 制限事項
+## limitations
-ブートノードを公開アドレス上に作成できていないため、ベータ版を動作させるには、最初のNodeをブートノードとして起動する必要があります。
+NOT running Boot Node in Public Network yet in Beta Version.
+Cause First device must run as Boot Node.

-## ライセンス
+## license
-blocks & overlayNetwork & Testy は MIT Licenseで公開されています。
+blocks library & overlayNetwork library & Testy is published under MIT License,

-無料で、あなたのアプリに組み込んで利用できます。
-いろんな目的のアプリに組み込み可能ですが、仮想通貨取引所で交換可能な暗号資産として使用することを禁止します。
+as embedding your apps, any who can use any purpuse (*** Exclude exchangeable digital currency in cryptocurrency exchange ***). by free.

-## 禁止事項
+## prohibited matter
-仮想通貨取引所で交換可能な暗号資産として使用することを禁止します。
+Use as exchangeable digital currency in cryptocurrency exchange is PROHIBITED.

-## その他説明
+## description
-### 用語説明:
+### words:
 - Boot Node

-Overlay Network (blocks P2P Network)で最初のノードです。
+First Node in Overlay Network (blocks P2P Network).

 - Baby Sitter

-あるノードが、OSI参照モデルのセッションレイヤーとしてのオーバーレイネットワークに参加する際には、最初に Baby Sitter NodeをbindサーバーのTXTレコードから見つけ、FSコマンドを送信する必要があります。
-Codeプロトコルによる実装されるDHT（分散ハッシュテーブル）のエントリーごとにです。
+As A Node Joinning Overlay Network in OSI Session Layer, At First, Take Baby Sitter Node's IP and Port From TXT Record in bind Server.
+Then Send FS Command to Baby Sitter Node for any Entry in Distributed Hush Table (Code Protocol).

 - Taker

-OSI参照モデルのプレゼンテーションレイヤー／アプリケーションレイヤーとして振る舞うblocksブロックチェーンのネットワークに参加するために、まず最初に行うことは、出生証明書を申請することです。
-このネットワークには、管理者や管理ノードは存在しないため、Takerとなってくれるノードを見つける必要があります。
-AT (Ask For Taker) 要求をトランザクションとしてネットワークに流すためです。
+First of All, As Joinning blocks Block Chain Network in OSI Presentation/Application Layer, The Node Should Submit Application for Birth Registration to The Network.
+No There Administrator Node/Person In The Network, The Node Should Find Taker Node for Send AT (Ask For Taker) Claim as Publish Transaction.

 - Book

-blocksブロックチェーンが記述されたもの。
+What Wrote blocks Block Chain.

 - Booker

-Bookerとして振る舞うノードは、まだBookされていないトランザクションを収集し、プルーフオブワークによりノンスを計算し、ブロックをネットワークに流します。
-ノンス値が正確な場合、最初のノードがBookerとなり、一時的にブロックチェーン管理者として振舞います。次回のプルーフオブワークまでの期間です。
+The Booker Node Collect Non-Booked Transactions, Do Proof of Work as Calculate A Nonce, Publish Block.
+As Firstest and Legitimate Nonce Value than Other Node, The Node be Booker.
+The Booker Do Beheivier as Temporary Administrator of Book (blocks Block Chain) Up to Next Proof of Work.

-### 言語:
+### language:
 - SwiftUI (Protocol Oriented)
 - C++ (Metal)
 - objc (DNS resolv)
 - Python (Signaling)

-### サードパーティライブラリの使用
-使用していません。しかし、他の著作物を含んでいます。
+### using 3rd party libraries
+Nothing, but program include other one copyrights.
 - QuadKey - Microsoft Corporation
 - SHA-512 - Aaron D. Gifford

-### プログラミングアーキテクチャ
+### programming architecture:
 around DDD, Onion (Protocol Oriented)

-### バイトオーダー
+### byteOrder:
 - Distributed Hash Table (Finger table) address
 Little Endian